Heretic-oVirt/docs/Overview-eng.md

 Once the three server machines have been installed, you can proceed with the automated configuration of the actual functions.
 At any "fixed point" reached by the automation it is always possible to inspect the status and even proceed from that point onwards in manual/interactive mode (for example at this point in case the "NGN" type has been chosen for the servers, you could access the [Cockpit][24] web interface of the "Node 0" from the support PC/VD and then continue interactively from there as per oVirt documentation): our aim is to automate but always maintain full compatibility and traceability of the steps, ie do not create a "closed" system.

-The automated configuration (partly under development) that follows the installation step is based on Ansible playbooks (created by the installation on the support PC/VD under /usr/local/etc/hvp-ansible as well as in /etc/ansible/hosts and under /etc/ansible/group_vars) which performs (in addition to service steps such as the propagation of SSH keys and the retrieval of data on nodes, such as the number and size of available disks, to drive the subsequent logic) the following ordered steps:
+The automated configuration (partly under development) that follows the installation step is based on Ansible playbooks (created by the installation on the support PC/VD under /usr/local/etc/hvp-ansible as well as in /etc/ansible/hosts and under /etc/ansible/group_vars) which perform (in addition to service steps such as the propagation of SSH keys and the retrieval of data on nodes, such as the number and size of available disks, to drive the subsequent logic) the following ordered steps:

-1. generano il file di configurazione gDeploy per la creazione dello strato storage basato su Gluster (analogo alla fase corrispondente disponibile tramite Node Cockpit) con logica automatica di scelta dei dischi da dedicare a ciascuno dei volumi Gluster previsti (su ogni server sono gestiti fino a tre dischi per i dati dei volumi Gluster dedicati a: oVirt Engine, altre vm oVirt, immagini ISO, locking/clustering CTDB/NFS-Ganesha, file sharing CIFS/Windows e file sharing NFS/Unix)
+1. the gDeploy configuration file gets generated and used to create the shared storage layer based on Gluster (a corresponding interactive step is available through the Node Cockpit web interface) with an automated logic of disk choice in order to compose each one of the expected Gluster volumes (we support up to three disks on each server in order to create Gluster volumes dedicated to: oVirt Engine, other oVirt vms, ISO images, CTDB/NFS-Ganesha locking/clustering, CIFS/Windows file sharing and NFS/Unix file sharing; a further volume dedicated to Gluster-Block iSCSI/FCoE services will be added)
 2. effettuano l'installazione del Self Hosted Engine oVirt sul "Node 0" (analogo alla fase corrispondente disponibile tramite Node Cockpit)
 3. configurano gli storage domain Gluster in oVirt (importando lo storage domain principale del Datacenter, azione che causa l'automatico riconoscimento dello storage domain del Self Hosted Engine e della vm Engine in esso contenuta)
 4. aggiungono al cluster oVirt i nodi rimanenti oltre il "Node 0"